sarawille/Dice-Games/README.md

 I began this project to practice object-oriented design and reinforce concepts I learned during the Cincy Code IT bootcamp at MAX Technical Training in Cincinnati, OH.
 The goal is to demonstrate my command of Java, SOLID principles and object-oriented design, including abstraction and dependency injection.

 ##Project Set-Up
-Before running, make sure to add the Spring and Spring Dependencies JARs.
+Before running, add the Spring and Spring Dependencies JARs to your Java Build Path (if working in Ecplise).

 Run ui/GameApp.java to play the game.